sxcdennis/basic-shell-scripting/Case Statements.md

 case $space in
   [1-5]*)
   echo "Plenty of disk space.
-You have $space % disk space left."
+You have used $space % disk space!"
   ;;
   [6-7]*)
   echo "There might be a problem in near future.
-You have $space % disk space left."
+You have used $space % disk space!"
   ;;
   8*)
   echo "Maybe we should clear out some old files.
-You have $space % disk space left."
+You have used $space % disk space!."
   ;;
   9*)
   echo "We could have some serious issues.
-You have $space % disk space left."
+You have used $space % disk space!"
   ;;
   esac